About the Artist

 Artist Statement:

-My cement figurative sculptures exist in psychological exchange with each other and the viewer.
-Their gestures and facial expressions shift between tenderness and confrontation, heightened by elongation and painted surfaces.
-In The Observer, a figure watches, seemingly bound by painted lines, unable to act.
-In another, a figure presses her hands to her heart, head tilted back, overcome with feeling.
-Some figures are more playful but still destabilizing.
-In my depiction of Adam and Eve, Look, I’m Gonna Eat It, Eve holds all the agency.
-The figures are fused down the center, appearing to share a leg and an arm, but both belong to her.
-She is determined and ready to take the step; he is uncertain, literally standing on one leg and looking to her for direction.
+In The Observer, a figure watches, seemingly bound by painted lines, unable to act - and notably without hands.
+In Holding Onto That Feeling, a figure presses her hands to her heart, head tilted back, overwhelmed - the painted flush beneath her palms marking the body’s response to joy too large to contain, a moment of love so complete she must hold it in place.
+In Look, I’m Gonna Eat It, my depiction of Adam and Eve, Eve holds all the agency.
+The figures are fused down the center, appearing to share a leg and an arm, but, both belong to her.
+She is determined and ready to take the step.
+He is uncertain, literally standing on one leg, looking to her for direction.

-Together, my paintings and sculptures form an ongoing inquiry into human connection, vulnerability, and the traces we leave on one another, inviting viewers to inhabit spaces of tension, reflection, and unease.
+Together, my paintings and sculptures form an ongoing inquiry into human connection, vulnerability, and the traces we leave on one another - the weight of hands, felt long after they have lifted.